Policy last updated

 Sources of supporting information

 Supporting information should be documentation already held by the school.
 New documentation or clinical reports and assessments are generally not required.
-Documentation should demonstrate the planning and implementation of adjustments and show the intensity, frequency and personalisation of the adjustments in place to support a student.
+Documentation should demonstrate the planning, implementation and monitoring of adjustments and show the personalisation, frequency and intensity of the adjustments in place to support a student.

 The following types of supporting information can be provided to support the profile process:

-• information on the implementation of these adjustments over time, including the intensity, frequency and personalisation of adjustments, and the student’s responsiveness to them.
+- information on the implementation of these adjustments over time, including the personalisation, frequency and intensity of adjustments, and the student’s responsiveness to them.

 Student-specific adjustments are adjustments in place to meet the specific needs of a student to participate at school.